 - Your new favorite Thanksgiving side dish too

 I also appreciate that you don’t have to pre-cook the sweet potatoes.
-Unlike sweet potato casserole where you boil and mash the potatoes, this candied sweet potatoes recipe simply needs thick slices of peeled potatoes.
+Unlike sweet potato casserole and sweet potato dinner rolls, where you boil and mash the potatoes, this candied sweet potatoes recipe simply needs thick slices of peeled potatoes.
 Easy enough, right?

 And the best part of all?
 You can purchase all of the ingredients NOW so you aren’t rushing around Thanksgiving week.